d-s-g/d-s-g.github.io/projects/chenmed.md

 		<header class="major">
 			<h2>Projects</h2>
 		</header>
 		<p>ChenMed is a senior healthcare provider in the US healthcare market.
 They have 3 main brands that serve different markets in the united states.
-JenCare Senior medical centers (Virginia, Georgia, Illinois, Kentucky and Louisiana) Chen Senior medical centers (Miami Florida) Dedicated Medical centers (Tampa Bay Florida, Lakeland Florida) ChenMed also has 3 internal business sites that were worked on.
+JenCare Senior medical centers (Virginia, Georgia, Illinois, Kentucky and Louisiana) Chen Senior medical centers (Miami, Florida) Dedicated Medical centers (Tampa Bay, Florida & Lakeland, Florida) ChenMed also has 3 internal business sites that were worked on.
         <br><br>Development Environment ChenMed is a large Drupal 8 project, with 2 different multi-sites at its core.
 1 external and 1 internal as well as supporting apis.
 The frontend of the site is sass - es6 - twig.</p>
 	</div>
 </section>